RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Proposed Systematization

 We can then move on to streams of RDF datasets:

-\begin{definition} An \textbf{RDF dataset stream} is a grouped RDF stream whose elements are RDF datasets. \end{definition} It should be noted here that although an RDF graph stream may seem like a special case of an RDF dataset stream, it is not.
+\begin{Definition} An \textbf{RDF dataset stream} is a grouped RDF stream whose elements are RDF datasets. \end{Definition} It should be noted here that although an RDF graph stream may seem like a special case of an RDF dataset stream, it is not.
 According to RDF 1.1, an RDF dataset is not a generalization of an RDF graph, but rather a collection of RDF graphs.
 Thus, the definitions of RDF dataset streams and RDF graph streams are not directly related in the taxonomy.
-It should be noted, however, that an RDF graph stream can be trivially transformed into an RDF dataset stream.
+It should be noted, however, that an RDF graph stream can be trivially transformed into an RDF dataset stream, by simply assuming that each graph in the former is the default graph in the dataset.

 This definition can be further restricted to one named graph per element: